Hubble-induced phase transitions on the lattice with applications to Ricci reheating: Assumptions and future research lines

 \section{Assumptions and future research lines}

 We have performed several approximations to reduce the physical scenario to a baseline model that could be treated in a simple way with analytical and numerical techniques.
 Relaxing any of these assumptions opens new avenues for model building. \begin{enumerate} \item \textit{Symmetry group:} We have assumed the spectator field to display a $Z_2$ symmetry, understanding this choice as a mere proof of concept of a much more general setting.
-In particular, we expect our results regarding the impact of perturbations on symmetry breaking and virialization to be extensible to more involved symmetry groups, provided that these are global.
-The extension to local symmetries could, on the other hand, lead to new phenomenology, certainly worthy to explore. \item \textit{Expansion of the Universe:} We have assumed the inflation-to-kination transition to be instantaneous as compared to the temporal evolution of the spectator field.
+In particular, we expect our results regarding the impact of perturbations on symmetry breaking and virialization to be extensible to more involved symmetry groups, provided that these are global.~\footnote{In these multifield settings an equipartition among the different field components is expected \cite{Felder:2000hr,Podolsky:2005bw,Easther:2006gt,Giblin:2014gra,Repond:2016sol}.} The extension to local symmetries could, on the other hand, lead to new phenomenology, certainly worthy to explore. \item \textit{Expansion of the Universe:} We have assumed the inflation-to-kination transition to be instantaneous as compared to the temporal evolution of the spectator field.
 In practice, this corresponds to a quench approximation

 with $t_r$ the symmetry restoration time.
 On top of that, we assumed the spectator energy density to be subdominant during kination, such that the Ricci scalar can be well approximated by an homogeneous function of time depending only on the inflaton equation of state.
 While this is certainly a reasonable assumption for the main stages described in this paper, it should be eventually taken into account for a precise determination of the onset of radiation domination. \item \textit{Large $\nu$ approximation:} In order to minimize the impact of horizon effects, we have focused on a large $\nu$ limit leading to a reasonable separation between ${\cal H}(z)$ and the typical momentum of the spectator field fluctuations, $\kappa_*(z)\equiv 2\sqrt{\nu+1}\, {\cal H}(z)$.
 This makes the integrated contribution of superhorizon modes reentering the horizon less and less important as compared with that of subhorizon scales never amplified by the inflationary dynamics, justifying the choice of a vacuum initial state with zero occupation numbers.
 We emphasize, however, that the asymptotic virialization observed in our simulations possesses an universal character, as we have explicitly verified by considering alternative initial conditions.